Metal: A nearly invisible garden border

 Cut a narrow, 4-in. deep trench with one vertical side along the lawn edge.
 Shave the vertical edge to smooth out curves.
-Follow a string line for straight edges.
+Follow a string line for straight edges for landscape borders.

 Photo 2: Place the garden edging in the trench

-Snap together the 8-ft. border sections, drop the garden edging into the trench and lay it against the vertical edge.
+Snap together the 8-ft. landscape borders, drop the garden edging into the trench and lay it against the vertical edge.
 Cut the final section to length with a hacksaw.

 Drive stakes to set the depth at about 1/2 in. above the soil level of the lawn.
 If the garden edging drops too low, pry it up with the tip of your shovel.